ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 ### About pdflatex and latexmk
 Both `pdflatex` and `latexmk` are command line programs that read a plain-text `.tex` file as input and produce a PDF file as output.
-The process of turning plain text into a PDF is called *compilation*.
+In this context, the process of turning plain text LaTeX code into a PDF is called *compilation*.
+This guide covers to related compilation programs:
-The `pdflatex` program ships by default with any standard LaTeX installation; `latexmk` is a Perl script used to fully automate compiling complicated LaTeX documents with cross-references and bibliographies.
+- `pdflatex`, which ships by default with any standard LaTeX installation, is the standard method for converting LaTeX files into PDFs.
+- `latexmk` is a Perl script used to fully automate compiling complicated LaTeX documents with cross-references and bibliographies.
   The `latexmk` script actually calls `pdflatex` (or similar programs) under the hood, and automatically determines exactly how many `pdflatex` runs are needed to properly compile a document.
+  In practice, one uses `latexmk` to ensure all cross-reference are resolved and that a document's bibliography renders correctly.

-Online and GUI LaTeX editors you might already know, such as Overleaf, TeXShop, or Texmaker, also compile `tex` documents with `latexmk` or `pdflatex` (or similar command line programs) under the hood.
+Online and GUI LaTeX editors you might already know, such as Overleaf, TeXShop, or Texmaker, also compile LaTeX documents with `latexmk` or `pdflatex` (or similar command line programs) under the hood.
 You just don't see this directly because the `pdflatex` calls are hidden behind a graphical interface.

-  To get useful functionality from `pdflatex` and `latexmk` you'll need to specify some command options.
+  To get useful functionality from `pdflatex` and `latexmk` you'll need to specify some command line options.
-  In the two sections below, I explain the options for both `pdflatex` and `latexmk` that have served me well over the past few years---these could be a good starting point if you are new to command line compilation.
+  The two sections below explain the options for both `pdflatex` and `latexmk` that have served me well over the past few years---these could be a good starting point if you are new to command line compilation.

 ### Possible options for pdflatex
 The full `pdflatex` command I use to compile `tex` files, with all options shown, is